Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

   * urlParams - additional parameters to add to the URL as key/value pairs.
 Can also contain field value replacements by putting the field name in square brackets.
+  * hideIfFromOtherWebsite - set to true to hide the action button if the row is for a record input on another website that shares its records to this website.
+  * hideIfFromOtherUser - set to true to hide the action button if the row is for a record input by another user.
+  * onClickFn - set to the name of a JavaScript function that has been added to the `indiciaFns` object which will be run when the action is clicked.
+This is an alternative to setting a link path using the other options.
+The function will receive 2 parameters, the Elasticsearch document object and the table row element.

 Note that the title, path and urlParams properties can all contain field name replacement tokens by putting the field name in square brackets.
 This can contain a list of field